My journey in North Korea included the unusual visit to a hospital. The maternity hospital Choson Gul (평양산원) in the outskirts of Pyongyang.

 As we were told by our guides, women carrying twins and triplets are a major deal and often end up earning State free health care and education.
 Typically, if a pregnant woman gives birth to triplets in the country side, she is localized by the closest clinic and flown by helicopter to the city hospital.
 During our visit we saw a woman coming from a town that 5 hours away from Pyongyang and was taken straight to this hospital for care.
 It is still not clear to me if health in North Korea is free for all or if it’s a privilege to few.
 Either way, seems like the local clinics have a selection process if the patient is a pregnant woman.

 Veneration or Fear of Triplets

 After the birth, triplets are venerated and regarded as such a cherished an event that the State offers them gifts to commemorate their birth.
 A gold ring for girls and gold dagger for boys

 After the birth, the State takes care of them in matters of nutrition, first education and health for five years.
 The family is still allowed to see and stay with their children while receiving presents from the State.

 As I enquired about this bizarre logic, our guide explained that triplets are expensive, especially for poor families in the countryside, so the State eases the family’s burden by looking after them.
 But since it’s a communist country where technically the State provides with food and houses for free I asked why the State couldn’t just simply ease the burden by sending more food to the countryside or enlarging the family house for that matter.
 But I received no answer to this question.

-I kept enquiring around, some theories were believable, others made no sense, but the best theory I got was that Kim Jong-il suffered from nightmares where triplets dethroned him from power, therefore a growing paranoia tormented him enough to keep an eye on every set of triplets around.
+Theories fly around subjects such as this one.
+Some say that Kim Jong-il suffered from nightmares where triplets dethroned him from power, therefore a growing paranoia tormented him enough to keep an eye on every set of triplets around.
 As crazy as it sounds, after being in North Korea I find this one very agreeable and acceptable.